I have found that when you take advantage of some features, Photo Mechanic Plus makes the images more valuable.

 - United States

 You can use Microsoft Excel and create your list as well.
 A column and indent would be the B column and so on.
-As long as you save as a TXT it can be used as a Structured Keyword list.
+If you save it as a TXT, it can be used as a Structured Keyword list.

 Click on the drop-down menu on the right of keywords in the IPTC screen.
 Pick the Structured Keywords.

 This is the default that comes with Photo Mechanic.
 I have written my own for different clients.

 This lets you quickly add keywords to a photo.

 When you have done this just once, the keywords will be under the Structured Keywords, so you don’t have to recreate it if you want to use the same or another one you created.
 It keeps those as another shortcut.

 My last tip is that you can simultaneously apply any of these to multiple images.

 Select all the images or selects and then CMD+I to bring up the IPTC.
 You change anything in this and then tell it to apply to your selection.